MicrosoftDocs/azure-ai-docs/articles/search/semantic-how-to-query-request.md

 ## Set up the query

-By default, queries do not use semantic ranking.
+By default, queries don't use semantic ranking.
 To use semantic ranking, two different parameters may be used.
 Each parameter supports a different set of scenarios:

 1. Specify `queryType` as `"semantic"`:
   + [Text search](search-lucene-query-architecture.md) with a simple plain text query.
 Empty queries result in no semantic ranking being applied to the results.
   + [Hybrid search](hybrid-search-overview.md).
-  + [Simple](query-simple-syntax.md) or [full](query-lucene-syntax.md) syntax cannot be used.
+  + [Simple](query-simple-syntax.md) or [full](query-lucene-syntax.md) syntax can't be used.
 1. Specify `semanticQuery`:
   + [Text search](search-lucene-query-architecture.md) using the [simple](query-simple-syntax.md) or [full](query-lucene-syntax.md) syntax.
   + [Vector search](vector-search-overview.md).
   + [Hybrid search](hybrid-search-overview.md).
-  + The query specified for `semanticQuery` must be a simple plain text query.
-Empty queries are not supported.
+  + The query specified for `semanticQuery` must be a plain text query.
+Empty queries aren't supported.

 The following table illustrates the supported scenarios depending on which semantic ranking parameter is used:

 | Semantic Ranker Parameter | Plain text search | [Simple text search syntax](query-simple-syntax.md) | [Full text search syntax](query-lucene-syntax.md) | [Vector search](vector-search-overview.md) | [Hybrid Search](hybrid-search-overview.md) | [Semantic answers](semantic-answers.md) and captions |
 |-|-|-|-|-|-|-|
 | Set "queryType" to "semantic" | ✅ | ❌ | ❌ | ❌ | ✅ | ✅ |
 | Set "semanticQuery"<sup>1</sup> | ✅ | ✅ | ✅ | ✅ |✅ | ✅ |

-<sup>1</sup> "semanticQuery" is not supported in the portal [search explorer](search-explorer.md).
+<sup>1</sup> "semanticQuery" isn't supported in the portal [search explorer](search-explorer.md).

 Regardless of the parameter chosen, the index should contain text fields with rich semantic content and a [semantic configuration](semantic-how-to-configure.md).